marcliberatore/mallet-lda/README.md

 ## Installation

-mallet-lda is a alpha-quality.
-There is no artifact at the moment; use a
+mallet-lda is alpha-quality software.
+There is no artifact at the moment;
+use a
 [checkout dependency](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#checkout-dependencies)
 if you want to try it out.